 After you tiled your entire wall, or room, let it dry for 24 hours.
 (Since this was an off-and-on project for three weeks, not a problem!)
 Also, make sure it’s squeaky clean and there isn’t any mortar or mastic left on the tile.

 9. Prepare your grout.

-You will do this by just adding water and stirring, like you did with the mortar or mastic.
+You will do this by just adding water and stirring as you did with the mortar or mastic.

 Use the trowel to fill in the spaces with grout.
-Unlike the mortar, you don’t have to wait till this dries.
-You can wet your sponge and wipe off the excess in just a couple minutes.
+Unlike the mortar, you don’t have to wait until this dries.
+You can wet your sponge and wipe off the excess in just a couple of minutes.
 (I found it best to work in 2 feet x 2 feet sections.)

 11. Clean the edges.

 Some people buy another shape of tile to finish off the edges.
 I didn’t do that.
 I just ended it.
 (I think it looks more modern this way.)
 So, I just covered the visible edges with grout and smoothed it out.

 12. Seal the grout

 Do this to prevent it from staining.

 Okay, looking back at everything I’ve just written, it sounds like a lot.
 It’s really not.
 And remember, this is the most time consuming kind-of tiling.
 While I think it looks beautiful, I think I’m going to go with the sheets next time.
 I love the look of glass subway tile, but it’s no walk in the park.
 For more lifestyle blog posts, click here.

 If you don’t have a ton of glass subway tile to buy, ask to visit the “back room” to check out what extras or almost out of stock tile costs.
 You can save big money this way to turn your outdated kitchen into a modern kitchen.
 It’s the first place I stop for glass backsplash tiles… and honestly anything else I need for my home improvement project!